Frankfurt: Population

 With a population of 763,380 (2019) within its administrative boundaries and of 2,300,000 in the actual urban area, Frankfurt is the fifth-largest city in Germany, after Berlin, Hamburg, Munich and Cologne.
 Central Frankfurt has been a Großstadt (a city with at least 100,000 residents by definition) since 1875.
 With 414,576 residents in 1910, it was the ninth largest city in Germany and the number of inhabitants grew to 553,464 before World War II.
 After the war, at the end of the year 1945, the number had dropped to 358,000.
 In the following years, the population grew again and reached an all-time-high of 691,257 in 1963.
 It dropped again to 592,411 in 1986 but has increased since then.
 According to the demographic forecasts for central Frankfurt, the city will have a population up to 813,000 within its administrative boundaries in 2035 and more than 2.5 million inhabitants in its urban area.

-As of 2015, Frankfurt had 1909 ultra high-net-worth individuals, the sixth-highest number of any city.
+As of 2015, Frankfurt had 1909 ultra high-net-worth individuals, the sixth-highest number of any city in the world.

 During the 1970s, the state government of Hesse wanted to expand the city's administrative boundaries to include the entire urban area.
 This would have made Frankfurt officially the second-largest city in Germany after Berlin with up to 3 million inhabitants.
 However, because local authorities did not agree, the administrative territory is still much smaller than its actual urban area.

+Moroccan community

+Frankfurt has the largest Moroccan community in Germany, numbering about 8,000 people, and the Rhine-Main area has about 20,000.
+Many Moroccans came as guest workers in the 1970s.

 Immigration and foreign nationals

-According to data from the city register of residents, 51.2% of the population had a migration background as of 2015, which means that a person or at least one or both of their parents was born with foreign citizenship.
+According to data from the city register of residents, 51.2% of the population had a migration background as of 2015, which means that a person or at least one of their parents was born with foreign citizenship.
 For the first time, a majority of the city residents had an at least part non-German background.
 Moreover, three of four children in the city under the age of six had full or partial immigrant backgrounds, and 27.7% of residents had a foreign citizenship.

 According to statistics, 46.7% of immigrants in Frankfurt come from other countries in the EU; 24.5% come from European countries that are not part of the EU; 15.7% come from Asia (including Western Asia and South Asia); 7.3% come from Africa; 3.4% come from North America (including the Caribbean and Central America); 0.2% come from Australia and New Zealand; 2.3% come from South America; and 1.1% come from Pacific island nations.
-Because of this the city is often considered to be a multicultural city, and has been compared to New York City, London, and Toronto.
+Because of this the city is often considered to be a multicultural city, and has been compared to New York City and London.